Skip to main content

 Written by Benny Hahn

-Default validity for new proposals
+Default validity for new offers

-Typical values are 14, 30, or 60 days — depending on how quickly your customers need to confirm proposals.
+Typical values are 14, 30, or 60 days — depending on how quickly your customers need to confirm offers.
 Tip: keep the value rather tight; this increases the pressure for a timely response and prevents prices from circulating in unbinding form for long periods.

-In the Number range section, you define how proposal numbers are issued automatically.
+In the Number range section, you define how offer numbers are issued automatically.
 The format consists of a prefix, a consecutive counter, and an optional suffix.
 The following placeholders are available within the format:

 • %YYYY% — four-digit year (e.g., 2026)